hdntc/vectorfield/README.md

 See the development log for how I define and solved the problem.

-The program purports to be an educational tool to a teacher who is teaching vector fields to students.
+The program purports to be an educational tool for a teacher who is teaching vector fields to students.

 # To build
-The program is on Github for archival purposes.
+The program is on GitHub for archival purposes.
 Regardless, if you want to build it, you only need:
 - SFML libraries
 - A C++ compiler